AMADEUS MUSIC

 This page offers a closer look at the brilliant musical work of our students.

 The upper section features some performative videos whereas the lower half showcases an assortment of compositions created by our IB Diploma Programme and Career-related Programme Music students.
-All compositions (with the exception of The Abyss) are written in Musescore, a notation music software.
-The Abyss is an electronic music piece created in Ableton, a digital audio workstation.
+The compositions are either written in Musescore, a notation music software, or recorded with various digital audio workstation such as Logic Pro X, Ableton and FL Studio.

 AMADEUS Music Education